RWLPedal/music-pcbs/instructions/DRILLING.md

 ![125B Five-Knob, LED Top](images/five_knob_led_top.png)

-This is the layout for a five-knob pedal in a 125B enclosure, there the LED is centered in the grid of knobs in the middle top.
+This is the layout for a five-knob pedal in a 125B enclosure, where the LED is centered in the grid of knobs in the middle top.

 | Description        | Diameter | X Position | Y Position |
 | :----------------- | :------- | :--------- | :--------- |